jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 ChatGPT and other generative AI models top the list of systems introducing risk to organizations.
 But the CISOs also have a keen eye on other platforms such as Slack, Teams and other collaboration tools (39%), as well as the ubiquitous Microsoft 365 (38%).

-*Image: A bar chart showing the percentage of CISOs by industry who believe generative AI is a security risk to their organization.
-The industries listed are Education (68%), Healthcare (66%), Public sector (65%), Business and professional services (62%), Media, leisure and entertainment (61%), Financial services (58%), IT, technology and telecoms (54%), Manufacturing and production (49%), Transport (42%), Retail (41%), and Energy, oil/gas and utilities (37%).*
+![Percentage of CISOs by industry who believe generative AI is a security risk to their organization.]

-**54%** of CISOs believe generative AI poses a risk to their organization.
+54% of CISOs believe generative AI poses a risk to their organization.

 CISOs in South Korea (75%), Canada (73%) and France (64%) feel most at risk from ChatGPT/generative AI.

 ### Spotlight on budgets and priorities
 AI is not the only major trend taking its toll on CISOs.
 Changing economic conditions around the world are also piling added pressure on already overstretched security teams.

 Overall, 59% of CISOs agree that economic conditions have hurt their organization, up slightly from 58% in the previous year.